AdobeDocs/experience-platform.en/help/sources/connectors/cloud-storage/google-pubsub.md

 ![The acknowledgement deadline interface in the Google Developer Console.](../../images/tutorials/create/google-pubsub/acknowledgement-deadline.png)

-**Enable [!DNL exactly one delivery]**.
+Enable **[!DNL exactly one delivery]**.
 This configuration informs the [!DNL Google Publisher] to guarantee that messages sent to the subscription do not get resent before the acknowledgement deadline expires.
 You can use this setting to ensure that acknowledgement messages do not get resent to the subscription.

 ![The exactly one delivery configuration page in the Google Developer Console.](../../images/tutorials/create/google-pubsub/exactly-one-delivery.png)

-You can **enable [!DNL Retry after exponential backoff delay] to reduce the risk of further overwhelming the server**.
+You can enable **[!DNL Retry after exponential backoff delay]** to reduce the risk of further overwhelming the server.
 You can enable this configuration in the [!DNL Google Developer Console] to better mitigate transient failures (temporary errors that typically resolve themselves), by providing the system with more time to recover before attempting another connection.

 ![The Retry policy window in the Google Developer Console.](../../images/tutorials/create/google-pubsub/retry-policy.png)